Dual-sport motorcycle: Evolution of dual-sports

-BMW helped evolve the category with the introduction of the 797.5cc R80 G/S in 1980, the first large adventure dual sport machine and the ancestor of the adventure sport category that is so popular today.
-Modified versions of the R80 G/S won the gruelling Paris-Dakar Rally, today called the Dakar Rally, four times in five years from 1981 and 1985, and Helge Pedersen rode one for 10 years over 250,000 miles/400,000 km in an around-the-world journey that helped cement the G/S's place in motorcycling history.
+BMW helped evolve the category with the introduction of the 797.5cc R80 G/S in 1980, the first large adventure dual sport machine and the ancestor of the adventure bike category.
+Modified versions of the R80 G/S won the gruelling Paris-Dakar Rally four times in five years from 1981 and 1985, and Helge Pedersen rode one for 10 years over 250,000 miles/400,000 km in an around-the-world journey that helped cement the G/S's place in motorcycling history.
 Suzuki introduced the DR350 in 1990 and promoted it as a DualSport or “dirt bike with a license plate."
 The terms "dual-sport" and “dualie” were quickly adopted by riders and the motorcycle press.

+The Suzuki DR350 helped popularize dual-sport motorcycles.

-Over the next 20 years, many manufacturers began producing enduros based on four stroke engines as they searched for better combinations of weight, power, durability, performance and comfort.
+Over the next 20 years, many manufacturers began producing enduros based on four-stroke engines as they searched for better combinations of weight, power, durability, performance and comfort.
 The heavier machines were typically better on longer highway rides but less popular with “real” dirt riders, who often modified them by removing components to create lighter and more competent trail machines.
+Yamaha's "Trailway" TW200 arrived in 1987 and is still offered as of 2026.
+Most likely it is America's #1 dual-sport of all time due to its long term availability.
+Other long running dual-sport Hall of Famers include the 1987 Kawasaki KLR650 an 80% street / 20% dirt "adventure" bike and the virtually unchanged 1993 Honda XR650L both of which are still available as of 2026.

+21st century dual-sports have increased in sophistication beginning with the Suzuki DR-Z400.
+Liquid cooling became standard along with high performance engines and electric starters.
+Government regulations limited some manufacturers from producing dual-sports based on "real" dirt bikes while companies like Huasberg, Husqvarna, KTM and Beta invested considerable effort in bringing fuel-injected European bikes into the US with DOT and EPA emissions certifications.
+Some notable cutting edge dirt bikes with DOT certs are the discontinued Husqvarna TE510, the KTM 500 EXC and Beta RS models.